Supercharge Your Copaxone

-People diagnosed with Multiple Sclerosis (MS) are usually taking some form of medication, supplements, diets… something they hope will help keep the MS at bay.
+Remedies for MS. People diagnosed with Multiple Sclerosis (MS) are usually taking some form of medication, supplements, diets… something they hope will remedy their MS. This article on MS challenges you to think about what you are taking, and most importantly, with what attitude are you taking it?

 What if there is a way to have more control over how your body responds to the treatments you choose?